-1. SoonerStart must inform parents when personally identifiable information collected, maintained, or used in the provision of early intervention services is no longer needed to provide services to the child under IDEA, Part C.
+- 1. SoonerStart must inform parents when personally identifiable information collected, maintained, or used in the provision of early intervention services is no longer needed to provide services to the child under IDEA, Part C. - 2.
+The SoonerStart record consist of both electronic information and paper documents.
+The paper chart is maintained at the local SoonerStart site office in an active or inactive status until the child's third birthday at which time the record is closed.
+The child's inactive paper record is retained at the local SoonerStart site office until the child's sixth (6th) birthday.
+Following the child's sixth (6th) birthday, the paper record is scanned and archived digitally in the Oklahoma State Department of Health (OSDH) secured data system (PHOCIS).
+OSDH will retain paper records one year after scanning and then they will be destroyed.
+Information may be accessed from the digital record by OSDH SoonerStart Administrators if necessary.
+Destruction of the digital record occurs when the child is 25 years of age. - 3.
+A permanent electronic record of a child's name, date of birth, parent contact information (including address and phone number), names of service coordinator(s) and early intervention service providers, and exit data (including year and age upon exit) may be maintained without time limitation. - 4.
+All active, inactive and electronic SoonerStart records are maintained in a confidential manner.

-- 2. SoonerStart records are maintained at each local SoonerStart site office in an active or inactive file until the child's third birthday at which time they are transferred to a closed file.
-Once a child's file is transferred to a closed file, it is retained at the local SoonerStart site office for a period of one (1) year after the third birthday and is then transferred to the local county health department in the child's county of residence.
-These closed records are maintained in accordance with Records Disposition Schedule 2003-05N, Series 1-13A, but are eligible for destruction when they become seven (7) years old provided all audits have been completed and all applicable audit reports have been accepted and resolved by all applicable federal and state agencies and provided no legal actions are pending.
-If legal action is pending the record may be destroyed two (2) years after all legal remedies provided the record meets all stipulated retention requirements.
-All active, inactive and closed SoonerStart records are maintained in a confidential manner until destruction. - 3.
-A permanent record of a child's name, date of birth, parent contact information (including address and phone number), names of service coordinator(s) and early intervention service providers, and exit data (including year and age upon exit) may be maintained without time limitation.
 (Authority: 34 C.F.R. §303.416)